exercism/csharp/exercises/concept/jedliks-toys/.docs/hints.md

 ## 3. Display the battery percentage

-- Keep track of the distance driven in a [field][fields].
+- Keep track of the initial battery charge in a [field][fields].
-- Initialize the field to a specific value to correspond to the initial battery charge.
+- Initialize the field to a specific value that corresponds to the expected initial battery charge.
 - Consider what visibility to use for the field (does it need to be used outside the class?).
 - Consider using [string interpolation][string-interpolation] to format the string to return.